taxfix/analytics-ios-integration-adjust/README.md

 ## Installation

-To install the Segment-Mixpanel integration, simply add this line to your [CocoaPods](http://cocoapods.org) `Podfile`:
+To install the Segment-Adjust integration, simply add this line to your [CocoaPods](http://cocoapods.org) `Podfile`:

 ```ruby
 pod "Segment-Adjust"